Richarlison: International career

 Richarlison was selected in the Brazil under-20 squad for the 2017 South American U-20 Championship.
 He made eight appearances and scored two goals in the tournament.

 On 27 August 2018, he received his first call-up to the senior team by coach Tite, for friendlies against the United States and El Salvador, after Pedro withdrew injured.
 He made his debut against the Americans on 7 September at the MetLife Stadium in New Jersey, as a 75th-minute substitute for Roberto Firmino in a 2–0 win, and scored his first goals in the latter match four days later, netting twice in a 5–0 win.

 In May 2019, he was included in Brazil's 23-man squad for the 2019 Copa América on home soil.
-In the final against Peru on 7 July, at the Maracanã Stadium, Richarlison came off the bench for Firmino in the second half and scored the final goal of a 3–1 victory from the penalty spot.
+In the final against Peru on 7 July, at the Maracanã Stadium, Richarlison came off the bench in the second half and scored from the penalty spot, the final goal of a 3–1 victory.

 On 9 June 2021, Richarlison was named in the squad for the 2021 Copa América.
 He scored in a 4–0 group win over Peru as the team finished as runners-up.
 During the tournament, he also received a call-up for the 2020 Summer Olympics.
 He scored a hat-trick on his Olympics debut on 22 July, leading Brazil to a 4–2 victory over Germany.
 He finished the Olympics as top scorer with five goals, despite missing a penalty in the 2–1 final win over Spain.